AllamGowriSankar0001/React-Learning-Path/2.Advanced-Component-Concepts/2.Lifting-stateup/README.md

 }
 ```

+The Display component just receives the text and shows it.
+Both siblings are using the same state from the parent.

-## What's happening
+## What's happening here

-- Parent owns the state
+- The parent owns the state (single source of truth)
-- Input updates the state
+- The Input component updates the state
-- Display uses the same state
+- The Display component reads the same state
-- State flows down
+- State flows down (from parent to children via props)
-- Events flow up
+- Events flow up (children call functions from parent to update state)

-- This is called "single source of truth"
+This is React's data flow in action.
+Data flows down, events flow up.

-## Mental model to remember 🧠
+## The mental model

+Remember these rules:
-- ❌ Don't sync state between siblings
+- Don't try to sync state between siblings
-- ✅ Lift it up to the nearest common parent
+- Lift state up to the nearest common parent
-- ✅ Pass data down, callbacks up
+- Pass data down as props
+- Pass functions down so children can update the state

+That's really it.
+If you find yourself wanting to share state between components, find their common parent and put the state there.